CHEN Sa Pianist

 Chinese Pianist CHEN Sa has established herself as one of the most charismatic pianists of her generation.
 She earned critical acclaims at Leeds, Chopin and Van Cliburn in her early teens, then began her professional performing career worldwide with her evocative playing.

-Sa has performed with many prestigious orchestras, some of which are: the London Philharmonic Orchestra, Orchestre Philharmonique de Radio France, WDR Symphony Orchestra, Royal Stockholm Symphony Orchestra, Los Angeles Philharmonic, San Francisco Symphony Orchestra, Moscow Philharmonic, NHK Symphony Orchestra, Israel Philharmonic Orchestra, China Philharmonic Orchestra, China National Symphony Orchestra; under barton of Semyon Bychkov, Sir Simon Rattle, Yuri Simonov, Myung-Whun Chung, Fabio Luisi, Vasily Petrenko, YU Long, among many others.
+Sa has performed with many prestigious orchestras, some of which are the London Philharmonic Orchestra, Orchestre Philharmonique de Radio France, WDR Symphony Orchestra, Royal Stockholm Symphony Orchestra, Los Angeles Philharmonic, San Francisco Symphony Orchestra, Moscow Philharmonic, NHK Symphony Orchestra, Israel Philharmonic Orchestra, China Philharmonic Orchestra, China National Symphony Orchestra; under the baton of Semyon Bychkov, Sir Simon Rattle, Yuri Simonov, Myung-Whun Chung, Fabio Luisi, Vasily Petrenko, YU Long, among many others.

 Sa is enthusiastic to chamber music.
-She has played with many great musicians such as with Gidon Kremer and Natalie Gutman on tours, and appeared in music festivals including the Schleswig Holstein Festival, the Rurl Piano Festival, Lockenhaus Music Festival, the Aix-en-Provence Festival, etc.
+She has played with many great musicians such as with Gidon Kremer and Natalie Gutman on tours, appeared in music festivals including the Schleswig Holstein Festival, the Rurl Piano Festival, Lockenhaus Music Festival and the Aix-en-Provence Festival and so on.

-Up to nine audio albums till now, her very first studio album Chopin Impression for JVC was released worldwide in 2001 after her live recording of Chopin Concourse in Warsaw 2000, later the Chopin complete Waltzes for IMC was released in 2006.
+Up to nine audio albums till now, her very first studio album Chopin Impression for JVC was released worldwide in 2001 after her live recording of Chopin Concourse in Warsaw 2000, and later the Chopin Complete Waltzes for IMC was released in 2006.

 In pursuance of wider and comprehensive creativity freedom, Sa and her office ATELIERSA Beijing came together with recording producer Johannes Mueller and Neri & Hu Design and Research Office, for her latest solo album featuring the complete 24 Preludes by Claude Debussy with a special graphic design for the whole but booklet visual works, presented in 2017.
 Mr. Mueller describes: “...to my ears without a doubt, of all my recent recordings this one sticks out for me, because Sa really meticulously worked out every nuance and every detail, while at the same time presenting the full range of both dynamics and colours - I really love it..!”